jstormes/phpslickgrid_old/README.md

 FirePHP debugging (http://www.firephp.org/HQ/Use.html) and SQL FirePHP profiling.

 To setup the databases you will need to run the sql scripts in the /setup directory.

 DATABASES:
 ----------
 p_slickgrid_dev.sql Ð Will setup the application database.
 P_shared_dev.sql Ð Will setup the shared database.

+After you setup the database replace the email address dummy@stormes.net with your email address.
+The default password will be "Password!8".
+You can use this email and password to login.